SanketKutumbe/phone-directory/README.md

 Build project (Windows/Linux):
 1) Execute (in cmd or powershell or Terminal): "mvn clean install" to build package.
 Executable jar can be found inside target folder.
 While project building, it will take care of unit tests execution.
-2) Execute: "java -jar phone-directory.jar" in order to start spring application.
+2) To start spring application, execute: "java -jar phone-directory.jar"
+3) To run tests, execute: "mvn test -Dtest=ContactControllerTest"
-3) Apis can be tested using tools like Postman, with "localhost:8080/contacts"
+4) Apis can be tested using tools like Postman, with "localhost:8080/contacts"

 Testing api (E.g postman): (Header field includes content-type as application/json)
 1) Addition of a contact: